dxos/dxos/docs/docs/specs/v0/composer.md

 ## Extensibility

-> "Composer Chrome" refers to the total composer UI organization and all affordances surrounding the content the users interact with - all UI which is not the content itself.
+> `Application Chrome` refers to all UI elements and organization which are not user-generated content.

 Two levels of complexity are proposed in sequence: